sunrivse/sunrivse/README.md

 ________________

 I tend to be VERY sensitive, clingy and emotional so please get used to that.
 Also I'm always online half of the day !
-I just have classes teehee
+I just have classes teehee. also, please get used to me because I usually feel depressed every night ( day to you maybe ) and if you feel uncomfortable with it please tell me before things get ugly.

 - - ┈┈∘┈˃̶༒˂̶┈∘┈┈ - -